markrages/cordic_polar/README.md

 I want to use this in an embedded project, but it's GPL!
 --------------------------------------------------------

 Only the code itself is GPL-licensed.
-Its output (the generated routines) can but used however you wish.
+Its output (the generated routines) can be used however you wish.

 Example error report
 ====================